218008909/image-dehazing/README.md

 # PyTorch Implementation

 ## Summary
 This project makes use of a CNN to reduce the effect of haze in provided images.
-While there is some aesthetic benefit, the prupose is to increase clarity to allow other image processing tasks to excel.
+While there is some aesthetic benefit, the primary purpose is to increase image clarity, allowing other image processing tasks to excel.
 The functions defined here can be easily-integrated in other workflows, or the program can be run as-is.

 ## Prerequisites
 * Installation of Python 3 (tested on 3.9)